“How to” demos

 Interact with catalogs in VR

-Create stats and save moment maps
+Create statistics and save moment maps

 Create a movie (using external tools)